flexfinRTP/sapp-legal/TERMS_OF_SERVICE.md

 ### 8.2 No Guarantee of Results
 We make no representations or warranties that:
-- The App will help you achieve any specific health or wellness goals
+- The App will help you achieve any specific recovery or wellness goals
 - The App will be error-free or uninterrupted
 - The App's calculations will always be accurate
 - Data will never be lost due to device issues